 The route was introducted on 1 December 2020 to replace Tier 2 of the points based system.
 From 1 January 2020 it was opened to all non-British or Irish citizens wishing to work in the UK.

-As a licensed sponsor Queen Mary can offer sponsorship for any role that meets the criteria for sponsorship and to any indiviudal.
+As a licensed sponsor Queen Mary can offer sponsorship for any role that is a genuine vacancy and meets the criteria for sponsorship.
 The process for obtaining a Certificate of Sponsorship and Skilled Workers visa is explained below.

 The University will be able to offer sponsorship if you have been offered a role that meets the minimum skill requirements for sponsorship.
 Once an offer is made HR will make the necessary arrangements to provide you with a Certificate of Sponsorship.

 The Certificate of Sponsorship is the first step of the process to obtain a work visa.
 You will also need to ensure that you meet the points requirements of the Skilled Worker route.

 All visa application are assessed on the basis of points criteria set by the Home Office.
 You will need to achieve 70 points in total from across the characteristic categories.
 You must achieve 50 points from the mandatory categories and a further 20 from salary and attributes.
 These remaining 20 are tradable to allow some flexibility.